babashka/sci/README.md

 - Clojure on the JVM
 - Clojure compiled with GraalVM native
-- ClojureScript, even when compiled with `:advanced`
+- ClojureScript, even when compiled with `:advanced`, and (as a consequence) JavaScript

 It is used as the interpreter for [babashka](https://github.com/borkdude/babashka).